Slow Cooker Honey Bourbon Chicken

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-A little sweet and a little spicy, this easy Honey Bourbon Chicken recipe is BIG on flavor and takes just minutes to throw in the slow cooker.
+A little sweet and a little spicy, this easy Honey Bourbon Chicken recipe is BIG on flavor and takes just minutes to throw in the crock pot.
+Or, you can make Instant Pot Honey Bourbon Chicken!

 1. It’s a super easy recipe to make.